5 Traits of a Well Designed Kitchen Including Designs and Tips

 The school of thought on layout has evolved over the years.
 For decades, the gold standard was the “working triangle.”
 Its rationale is simple: Keep the distance between the refrigerator, sink, and stove between 12-26 feet for maximum cooking efﬁciency.

 An L-shaped layout with island offers distinct cooking, prep, and cleaning zones with Brittanicca Matte™ countertops, a durable marble alternative.
 Space by: Brandon Whatley Homes.
 Photo: Legacy Lane Photography.

 But we use our kitchens for more than cooking these days.
 Breaking your kitchen up into zones is becoming the new gold standard.
 Depending on which designer you talk to, you will break your kitchen up into at least two zones, a “hot zone” for cooking and a “cold zone” for prep and storage.

 But ideally, there will be a zone for each task: a cooking zone, a prep zone, a cleaning zone, a zone for keeping your dishes, and a zone for keeping your food.
 You can expand from there and create zones to suit your unique needs.

 The word “shortcut” doesn’t exist in a well-designed kitchen.
+Investing in the right materials and products saves you money and hassle in the long run.
 Appliances and materials should be the highest quality you can afford, and they should match your home’s character and style.
 If you’re buying new appliances, opt for stainless steel.
 They are timeless and a huge selling point.

-If you’re installing new countertops, go with Cambria.
-They’re maintenance free, they won’t stain or trap germs, and they’re durable.
-And with more than 133 designs, there’s a design for every style.
+If you’re installing new countertops, Cambria is a wise choice They’re maintenance free, they won’t stain or trap germs, they’re durable, and they’re protected by a Full Lifetime Warranty.
+And with an extensive design palette, there’s a design for every style.